 David Turner: David Turner is a Circuit Judge dividing his time between the Crown and Family Courts in Chelmsford, Essex, and the Royal Courts of Justice in London where he sits as a deputy High Court Judge.
 He was called to the bar in 1976, became a QC in 2000, a judge in 2004 and a Bencher of Gray’s Inn in 2016.
 He is also Chancellor of the Diocese of Chester and sits as an ecclesiastical judge.
 Since student days at King’s College, London, he has been involved in All Souls Church, Langham Place, where he was Churchwarden from 1983- 2006 and has been Reader from 1981.
 He is married with two sons and four grandchildren.

 Gillian Phillips: Gillian has a background in teaching and market research.
 For the past ten years she has worked as a consultant to several mission organisations in developing new forms of governance, conducting assessments of effectiveness and relevance and developing coaching as a tool for mission support.
-She is on the international board of SIM, as well as the board of SIM UK.
+She is on the international board of SIM.
 She is a member of the PCC at All Souls, Langham Place and chairs the mission committee there.
 She is a widow with four daughters and many grandchildren.

 David Ball: David is Director of the Group-based Open Learning Discipleship (GOLD) Project.
 He also works as a consultant for SEAN International where he links with church-based training organisations across Asia.
 David was born in Kenya.
 He studied Biblical Studies at Sheffield University where he met his wife, Angie.
 Since 1994, David has been involved in training Christians in their context of ministry.
 He and Angie spent 15 years in India as Crosslinks mission partners before returning to the UK.
 In India, David worked with several colleagues who had been sponsored by the Langham Partnership and saw at first hand the influence of John Stott’s ministry in equipping leaders for the Indian church.
 From 2009-2015, David was Director of Open Learning at Trinity College Bristol out of which the GOLD Project has formed.
 Since he was sixteen, David has been riding motorbikes and is actively involved in the Christian Motorcyclists’ Association.
 He and Angie are actively involved their local church in Fleet.
 David believes that the strength of the church’s life and witness depends on the equipping of all God’s people for mission and ministry in the world.
 He believes that Langham Partnership has a key role to play in this.